 matcha ninja sourcing

 Matcha Ninja was originally grown in Yame, Japan.
 However, a concern that developed from us and our consumers, was the possibility of radiation contamination of tea leaves due to the Fukushima disaster .
 The tea plant, called the camilia sinsnus , is like a sponge and heavily absorbs whatever is in it's environment.
-This, coupled with the fact that with matcha you are consuming the tea by actually ingesting the whole leaf.
+This, coupled with the fact that with matcha you are consuming the tea by actually ingesting the whole leaf, not just steeping like regular tea.

 Most of the Zhejiang province is covered with hills and ranges of small mountains.
 The high-altitude is great for the tea plants and the air is fresh.
 The region has a humid subtropical climate with distinct seasons and a seasonal precipitation pattern that provides the perfect growing conditions for the tencha leaves used in Matcha Ninja.